-More efficient drilling and production techniques for natural gas has enabled higher production in the United States, which has contributed to a decline in natural gas prices.
-Naturally, lower prices have prompted increases in consumption.
-The production of crude oil and natural gas are often interconnected as the release and capture of natural gas can occur during the oil drilling process.
+More efficient drilling and production techniques for natural gas enabled higher production in the United States in recent years, which contributed to a decline in natural gas prices and prompted an increase in natural gas consumption.
+The production of crude oil and natural gas is often interconnected as the release and capture of natural gas can occur during the oil drilling process.